 The Pay As You Earn plan, otherwise known as PAYE, requires borrowers to pay 10% of their discretionary income, but never more than the 10-year Standard Repayment Plan amount (must prove financial hardship to get into this plan).
 Loans are forgiven after 20 years.

-- Undergraduate borrowers will benefit the most.
-Borrowers with undergraduate federal loans will now have the federal poverty limit increase from 150% to 225% while calculating discretionary income.
-The payment calculation will also be cut in half from 10% of discretionary income to 5% of discretionary income.
-However, graduate student loan borrowers will not see as great of a reduction in payments.
-The payment calculation for borrowers with these loans will still use 10% of discretionary income but will still receive the benefit of increasing the federal poverty limit from 150% to 225% while calculating discretionary income.
+- All borrowers will now have the federal poverty limit increase from 150% to 225% while calculating discretionary income.
+Undergraduate borrowers will benefit the most, as the payment calculation will be cut in half from 10% of discretionary income to 5% of discretionary income for undergrad loans.
+Graduate student loan borrowers will not see as great of a reduction in payments, as the payment calculation for borrowers with these loans will still use 10% of discretionary income.
+However, all will benefit from increasing the federal poverty limit from 150% to 225% while calculating discretionary income.
 For borrowers with both undergrad and graduate federal loans, their payments will be based on a weighted average between 5%-10% of discretionary income, based on the portion of their initial undergrad and graduate student loan balances.

 - Another big update in the new REPAYE plan is that married borrowers will now be able to exclude their spouse’s income from the payment calculation by filing their taxes MFS.
 Previously, you could only do this while in the ICR, IBR, or PAYE plans, and REPAYE would include your spouse’s income even if you filed MFS.
 With this update, the Education Department will also begin to phase out the remaining IDR plans.
 New enrollments into PAYE and ICR will be phased out, and circumstances in which a borrower can later switch to the IBR plan will also be limited.
 One item to note is that Parent PLUS borrowers will still not be eligible to enroll in the new REPAYE plan.